 92. White Quinoa

-This is the most common variety of quinoa found in markets that is white and slightly tan in color.
+This is the most common variety of quinoa found in markets; it is white and slightly tan in color.
 The plant has been cultivated for about 5000 years and is indigenous to the Andean region of South America, specifically Bolivia, Ecuador, Chile, and Peru.
 It is best enjoyed cooked and added to salads or stews and is an excellent source of plant-based protein.

 93. White Wheat

 White wheat is a different type of wheat that has no major genes for bran color, so it is pure white.
 The archaeological record suggests that wheat was first cultivated in the regions of the Fertile Crescent around 9600 BCE.
 It is best eaten when used in recipes to make baked goods or bread.

 Brazil nuts have a mix of white and brown outer skin and are white on the inside.
 They come from the South American tree in the family Lecythidaceae, and they are an excellent source of selenium and hold powerful antioxidant properties.

 This creamy kidney bean-shaped nut is white on the inside with a slight golden tan color on the outside.
 The cashew originated in Brazil but is now cultivated extensively in all tropical areas, notably in India and East Africa.
 They are rich in plant protein, dietary fiber, and healthy fats.

 This delicious nut has a brown acorn-like shell and a creamy white center.
 Although a majority of the world’s cultivated macadamias are grown in Hawaii, most of the World’s Macadamias May Have Originated From a Single Australian Tree.
 They have a sweet and buttery flavor and are rich in healthy fats.

 97. Pine Nuts